Simplifying and Understanding State Space Models with Diagonal Linear RNNs: Introduction

-While the aforementioned models are indeed simpler than S4, they are all based on discretizations of continuous state spaces that eventually arrive at a diagonal linear RNN (\dlr) whose parameterization differs across the above works.
-This discretization step complicates presentation and is not immediately accessible to the average ML practitioner unfamiliar with control theory.
+While the aforementioned models are indeed simpler than S4, they are all based on discretizations of continuous state spaces that eventually arrive at a diagonal linear RNN (\dlr) whose parameterization differs across the above works. \mi{IMO, this underestiamte how complicated those models remain.
+The next sentence helps, but I think emphasizing with e.g. "..somewhat simpler.. discretizations of continuous state spaces and remain considerably more complicated comapred to other common models.".
+Then, you can transition to the reduction of them into RNN}\mi{Also, it is not clear form here if this derivation to RNN is something that all these papers discuss, or something that you show}This discretization step complicates presentation and is not immediately accessible to the average ML practitioner unfamiliar with control theory.
 This naturally raises the question that, if eventually all these models reduce to some parameterization of a \dlr, why not use \dlrs directly as a starting point?
-Among the factors that make this challenging is the vanishing gradients problem where the spectral radius of a powered matrix vanishes/explodes with the power \cite{Pascanu2013OnTD}.
+Among the factors that make this challenging is the vanishing gradients problem where the spectral radius of a powered matrix vanishes/explodes with the power \cite{Pascanu2013OnTD} \mi{IMO, this phenomenon is well known, and this description sounds like oyu are trying to use sophisticated words to describe it.}.
 Past works have attempted to overcome such issues via normalization \cite{ba2016layer}, gating \cite{Wolter2018ComplexGR}, and specialized initializations \cite{Voelker2019LegendreMU}.
 Similarly, for adequate performance, the \dss models initialize their state space parameters via HiPPO theory, which is a mathematical framework for long-range signal propagation \cite{Voelker2019LegendreMU,gu2020hippo}.

 In this work we propose \dlr, a simplification of \dss that directly uses diagonal linear RNNs as a starting point, making it conceptually straightforward to understand and resulting in a cleaner formulation that obviates some unnecessary terms that arise as a by-product of discretization.
-Unlike traditional RNNs, \dlr uses complex-valued transition matrices that, when initialized appropriately with eigenvalues close to the unit circle, can enable signal propagation over a million positions.
-Moreover, the periodicity of \dlr with respect to its parameters suggests a natural initialization at which a \dlr of size $N$ can express arbitrary convolutional kernels of length $N$.
+Unlike traditional RNNs, \dlr uses complex-valued transition matrices that, when initialized appropriately with eigenvalues close to the unit circle, can enable signal propagation over a million positions. \mi{using such a specific number "one million" sounds like a limit. how about "over sequences containing millions of position"} Moreover, the periodicity of \dlr with respect to its parameters \mi{This periodicity was not discussed before and is not clear from here.
+This sentence remain a little unclear to the reader.} suggests a natural initialization at which a \dlr of size $N$ can express arbitrary convolutional kernels of length $N$.